scholl-lab/vcf-filtering/README.md

 # TODO
 - [x] help message should be printed first if no arguments are provided
 - [ ] command line arguments should always override config file values
-- [ ] write a script to convert the tsv file to an Excel file
+- [x] write a script to convert the tsv file to an Excel file
 - [ ] add option to filter by position or for specific variants instead of gene name, for variants check the reference allele
-- [ ] update README and usage description with examples
+- [ ] update README and usage description with examples for all scripts
+- [ ] add documentation with examples for all scripts